Caloric theory

-The caloric theory is an obsolete scientific theory that heat consists of a self-repellent fluid called caloric that flows from hotter bodies to colder bodies.
+The caloric theory is a superseded scientific theory that heat consists of a self-repellent fluid called "caloric" that flows from hotter bodies to colder bodies.
 Caloric was also thought of as a weightless gas that could pass in and out of pores in solids and liquids.
-The "caloric theory" was superseded by the mid-19th century in favor of the mechanical theory of heat, but nevertheless persisted in some scientific literature—particularly in more popular treatments—until the end of the 19th century.
+The caloric theory was superseded by the mid-19th century in favor of the mechanical theory of heat, but nevertheless persisted in some scientific literature—particularly in more popular treatments—until the end of the 19th century.

 Early history

+Phlogiston theory is replaced by combustion in oxygen

 In the history of thermodynamics, the initial explanations of heat were thoroughly confused with explanations of combustion.
 After J. J. Becher and Georg Ernst Stahl introduced the phlogiston theory of combustion in the 17th century, phlogiston was thought to be the substance of heat.

 There is one version of the caloric theory that was introduced by Antoine Lavoisier.
 Prior to Lavoisier's caloric theory, published references concerning heat and its existence, outside of being an agent for chemical reactions, were sparse only having been offered by Joseph Black in Rozier's Journal (1772) citing the melting temperature of ice.
 In response to Black, Lavoisier's private manuscripts revealed that he had encountered the same phenomena of a fixed melting point for ice and mentioned that he had already formulated an explanation which he had not published as of yet.
 Lavoisier developed the explanation of combustion in terms of oxygen in the 1770s.

-In his paper "Réflexions sur le phlogistique" (1783), Lavoisier argued that phlogiston theory was inconsistent with his experimental results, and proposed a 'subtle fluid' called caloric as the substance of heat.
-According to this theory, the quantity of this substance is constant throughout the universe, and it flows from warmer to colder bodies.
-Indeed, Lavoisier was one of the first to use a calorimeter to measure the heat released during chemical reaction.
-Lavoisier presented the idea that caloric was a subtle fluid, obeying the common laws of matter, but attenuated to such a degree that it is capable of passing through dense matter without restraint; caloric's own material nature is evident when it is in abundance such as in the case of an explosion.
+Igneous fluid

+On 28 June and 13 July 1783, Lavoisier read his two-part manuscript Reflections on phlogiston (Réflexions sur le phlogistique) at the Royal Academy of Sciences in Paris.
+In this paper Lavoisier argued that the phlogiston theory was inconsistent with his experimental results, and proposed a 'subtle fluid' he named “igneous fluid” as the substance of heat.
+Lavoisier argued that this “igneous fluid” is the cause of heat, and that its existence is necessary to explain thermal expansion and contraction.

+Caloric

+Caloric vs. heat

+The term “caloric” was not coined until 1787, when Louis-Bernard Guyton de Morveau used calorique in a work he co-edited with Lavoisier.
+The word “caloric” was first used in English in a 1788 translation of Guyton de Morveau's essay by James St. John.
+In his influential 1789 textbook Traité Élémentaire de Chimie, Lavoisier clarified the concept of caloric and introduced it to a wider audience.
+Lavoisier emphasized that caloric was the cause of heat and therefore could not be equated with heat, i.e. not be the cause of itself.
+As for a definition of heat, Lavoisier offered just a simple, dictionary-style explanation: